jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 # Identation and Tabs/Spaces
 Indenting is common practice across all programming languages.
 In SQL, it assists the comprehension of the code by the reader by using indentation to associate portions of code to SQL keywords.
-While there is debate between indenting using tabs or spaces, spaces are chosen because the width of the indentation will be uniform no matter the environment whereas tabs can vary across environments.
+While there is debate between indenting using tabs or spaces, spaces are chosen because the width of the indentation will be uniform regardless of the environment, whereas tabs can vary across environments.
 Furthermore, many modern code editors can automatically insert spaces when pressing the TAB key.
 ## <span style="color: green">A. Good</span>
-* Indentation should identify that the code relates to the section it is indented from: for example, the indented lines from a SELECT keyword indicates that the code relates to a SELECT statement
+* Indentation should identify that the code relates to the section it is indented from, e.g. the indented lines from a `SELECT` keyword indicate that the code relates to a `SELECT` statement
 * Each indentation should consist of four (4) space characters
-* <em>Note: The bullets in the examples below are used to illustrate the use of spaces and should not be included in the SQL</em>
+* _Note: The bullet/arrow characters in the examples below are used to illustrate the use of spaces/tabs and should not be included in the SQL_

 <pre>
 SELECT
 <mark>∙∙∙∙</mark>  CU.Name